-Name of child: Cohort:
+Name of child:

 Name of member of staff Date and time of

 completing the form: completion of form:

 Points to remember:

-- ın words.
-Do not ask leading q
+Record exactly what has been said in the child's own words.
+Do not ask leading questions but clarify the

-- ild that they have done the r ight thing and that you will she are this information with the
+facts.
+Reassure the child that they have done the right thing and that you will share this information with the DSL.

-DSL.

-Include who else was point present when the disclosure v vas made.
+Include who else was present when the disclosure was made.

-NB: Do not investigate this disclosure and DO NOT contact parents if there is a di sclosure of a physical or
+NB: Do not investigate this disclosure and DO NOT contact parents if there is a disclosure of a physical or

-sexual nature that imp licates a family member.
-Pa ss this form to the DSL withou t delay.
+olicates a family member.
+Pas

-Description of incident/conce
+Description of incident/conce , ,

-•
+bescription of melderity concern.

 Member of staff making the re eport: Signed:

 Action Taken (include dates and relevant personnel)

-Dealt with by: Positio n:
+Dealt with by: Position :